 How do you hire the best Scrum & Agile Trainer?
-All Agile and Scrum Trainers are not created equal!
+Not all Agile and Scrum Trainers are created equal!

 It seems that everyone is offering “Agile” or “Scrum” training these days.
 In the rush for businesses and professionals to cash in on this new way to do work, it is you the learner that is at risk.